zippri/digitalframeworks/finalproject.md

 The U.S. had 23,327 nuclear warheads in 1986, which is nearly 10,000 less than the U.S. had in 1967, when the U.S. stockpile was at its highest point.
 The global stockpile dramatically decreased over the next two decades.
 By 2006, it fell to 15,254 despite four other countries – China, India, Pakistan, and North Korea – gaining possession of nuclear weapons.

-The central point of the 2018 NPR can be seen in this sentence: “Since 2010, no potential adversary has reduced either the role of nuclear weapons in its national security strategy or the number of nuclear weapons it fields.”
+A key claim by the 2018 NPR is that “Since 2010, no potential adversary has reduced either the role of nuclear weapons in its national security strategy or the number of nuclear weapons it fields.”

+However, it is not a simple as saying that no countries, other than the U.S., have reduced their investment in nuclear weapons.

 While Russia—America’s near-peer nuclear competitor—has 300 more nuclear warheads in their total stockpile than the U.S., they have been reducing their total numbers since 2010.